meggyedes/edugame/docs/projectOverview/projectOverview.md

 | 05 Jan – 09 Jan | Sprint 4 – Project work            | • Final design document<br>• Final version of the game                                                           |
 | 19 Jan – 22 Jan | Exam Week – Presentation phase     | • Hosted version of the final game<br>• Prepared presentation based on the final game and design document        |
 | 04 Feb          | Final Demo at HZ (13:00–15:00)     | • Final version of the game                                                                                      |

----

-## 📝 Notes

-Milo van Zee is designed as a role model character for ages 9–12, encouraging curiosity, kindness, and adventure.
-His story and appearance are crafted to make him relatable, fun, and memorable for young players.